 - EXCLUSION OF DAMAGES.
 TO THE EXTENT PERMITTED BY LAW, IN NO EVENT SHALL EITHER PARTY BE LIABLE FOR ANY INDIRECT, PUNITIVE, SPECIAL, EXEMPLARY, INCIDENTAL, CONSEQUENTIAL, COVER, BUSINESS INTERRUPTION, OR OTHER SIMILAR DAMAGES OF ANY TYPE OR KIND (INCLUDING, WITHOUT LIMITATION, LOSS OF REVENUE, PROFITS, USE, GOODWILL OR OTHER ECONOMIC ADVANTAGE), REGARDLESS OF THE CAUSE, ARISING OUT OF OR IN CONNECTION WITH THE AGREEMENT OR THE SERVICES PROVIDED HEREUNDER, EVEN IF THE PARTY HAS BEEN PREVIOUSLY ADVISED OF THE POSSIBILITY OF SUCH DAMAGES OR EVEN IF A PARTY’S REMEDY OTHERWISE FAILS OF ITS ESSENTIAL PURPOSE.

 - Term.
-The Agreement commences on the Effective Date and continues until all Order Forms subject to this Agreement have expired or terminated, unless this Agreement is earlier terminated in accordance with this Section 10.
+The Agreement commences on the Effective Date and continues until all Order Forms subject to this Agreement have expired or terminated unless this Agreement is earlier terminated in accordance with Section 10.
 User subscriptions commence on the subscription start date specified in the relevant Order Form and continue for the Subscription Term specified therein.
 Unless otherwise provided in the Order Form, user subscriptions shall automatically renew for additional periods of one year on the same terms unless either party gives the other notice of non-renewal or a new price quote at least 30 days prior to the end of the relevant Subscription Term.

 - Termination.
-A party may immediately terminate this Agreement for cause: (i) upon 30 days written notice of a material breach to the other party if such breach remains uncured at the expiration of such period or (ii) if the other party becomes the subject of a petition in bankruptcy or any other proceeding relating to insolvency, receivership, liquidation or assignment for the benefit of creditors that is not dismissed within sixty (60) days of its commencement or an assignment for the benefit of creditors.
+A party may immediately terminate this Agreement for cause: (i) upon 30 days written notice of a material breach to the other party if such breach remains uncured at the expiration of such period; or (ii) if the other party becomes the subject of a petition in bankruptcy or any other proceeding relating to insolvency, receivership, liquidation or assignment for the benefit of creditors that is not dismissed within 60 days of its commencement or an assignment for the benefit of creditors.
 Upon any termination for cause by Customer, Coupa shall refund any prepaid fees covering the remainder of the Subscription Term after the effective date of termination.
 Termination shall not relieve Customer of the obligation to pay any fees accrued or payable to Coupa prior to the effective date of termination.